Thexgamelord/HeHeSPY/README.md

 # Credits

 Luigi Auriemma - for password decoding exe <br>
-GameProgressive - for documentation that im following (made this project actually work)
+GameProgressive - for documentation that im following (made this project actually work)<br>
+chc - error codes and more

 any more will be added in the future